aio-libs/aiomysql/docs/cursors.rst

     returning the total number of rows, so the only way to tell how many rows there are is to iterate over every row returned.
 Also, it currently isn't possible to scroll backwards, as only the current row is held in memory.
+    All methods are the same as in :class:`Cursor` but with different behaviour.

+   .. method:: fetchall()
+        Same as :meth:`Cursor.fetchall` :ref:`coroutine <coroutine>`,
+        useless for large queries, as all rows fetched one by one.

+   .. method:: fetchmany(size=None, mode='relative')
+        Same as :meth:`Cursor.fetchall`, but each row fetched one by one.

+   .. method:: scroll(size=None)
+        Same as :meth:`Cursor.scroll`, but move cursor on server side one by one.
+If you want to move 20 rows forward scroll will make 20 queries to move cursor.
+Currently only forward scrolling is supported.

 .. class:: SSDictCursor